 They married in 1950.

-For three years, Everett taught second grade in the East New York section of Brooklyn and earned her master’s degree at Columbia University’s Teachers College.
+For three years, Everett taught second and fourth grades in the East New York section of Brooklyn and earned her master’s degree at Columbia University’s Teachers College.
 She left teaching when her first child was born.

-Her new husband concentrated in finance and earned his MBA at Columbia.
-Given the limited opportunities in nance for Jewish people, Henry Everett focused on marketing research at the high-end Brooklyn-based department store, Abraham and Strauss.
-Everett said that eventually, her husband became an economist.
+Her new husband concentrated in Finance and earned his MBA at Columbia.
+Given the limited opportunities in finance for Jewish people, Henry Everett focused on marketing research at the high-end Brooklyn-based department store, Abraham and Strauss.
+Everett said that eventually, her husband became the store economist.

 Meanwhile, Henry Everett was also investing small sums in securities and advising friends about stocks.

-“My husband was very straight,” Everett said.
+“My husband was very proper,” Everett said.
 “He wouldn’t do anything that wasn’t 100 percent (ethical).
 He had an interest in the stock market … but not on company time.”